rapid7/le_community_packs/MongoDB/README.md

 * **Tags and Alerts:** The user is able to tag all commands in the database such as: insert, delete, updateRole, etc. This functionality allows the user to understand the processes in their database.
 We included some performance alerting in this pack by including tags such as: Server Slow, Server Restarted, Connection Accepted or Journal flush exceeded 256MB.

+* **Dashboards:** There are several out-of-the-box graphs and charts included in this pack to show the distribution of operations in user database.
+The user is able to plot the number of write operations over time using preinstalled searches.

 ![MongoDB3.0.1 Dashboard](https://github.com/siniar1990/le_community_packs/raw/master/MongoDB/v3_0_1.png)

 **_LOG ENTRY SAMPLE_**